AlUla Old Town

 With nearly 900 houses, 400 shops and 5 town squares, the Old Town of AlUla still contains remnants of some of the original stone and mudbrick buildings constructed here.

 In the 12th century, AlUla Old Town became an essential settlement along the pilgrimage route from Damascus to Makkah.
 The city gradually replaced Qurh, to the south of AlUla, and is favourably mentioned by travellers from the 12th to the 20th centuries, when modern AlUla was constructed nearby.
-The houses were constructed to be attached to one another, providing fortification and a hint that defence was a priority for the city’s early inhabitants.
+The houses were designed to be attached to one another, providing fortification, which hints to defence being a priority for the city's early inhabitants.
 At one point, the city was accessed by 14 gates, which were opened in the morning to welcome travellers, pilgrims and other visitors, and closed each evening.
 The ancient city’s recent occupation has enabled researchers to begin to gather oral histories, painting a picture of what life was like inside its walls.
 These stories will one day be available to visitors who can look forward to tapping into AlUla Old Town’s living memory.

 Travellers will also be able to see the town’s tantora, or sundial, where residents tracked the changing seasons and organised access to water and other resources.